caffeine110/music_mood_Analyser/README.md

 Predictive analysis of mood from lyrics in English Language.

-Run index.py file to get results...
+Run the Server by exicuting the file main.py
+Go to the localhost and you will redirect to GUI...